mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 The process was not without friction.
 After initially engaging with the process of secret games, Toby and Dave, who were later working on a tricky coding process, expressed frustration at interference.
 Thus, while promising, limits to this process should be evaluated to avoid overly disruptive behaviour which create barriers to progress.
 For example, time limits could be in place.

-During the vignette above, Richie occupies a peripheral position and is interaction with his laptop still.
-However, he reacts positively when Ed's irreverent questions to the Weean are read out.
 The positive reaction of young people to the drama process was also picked up in interview data.

     Mark: Tell us about the Weean?
     Ed: er.